alknopfler/trafgen/README.md

 function as a vector of observations.

 Concurrently, we collect the rate of observations on each Transmission (TX) and Reception (RX) queue, monitoring their status per queue.
-Additionally, we gather interrupt rates per TX and RX queue per CPU.
+Additionally,  gather interrupt rates per TX and RX queue per CPU.

 All these logs are generated under the "metrics" directory.